 A “cookie” is a file placed on your computer by your browser.

 Cookies are used to store permanent or temporary information.

-- The expiry date
+- Expiry date

-- The date of the latest update
+- The date of the last update

 - http specifications: refers to your operating system model and browser.